-But when it comes to your money, the stakes are a lot higher, and the right hacks can be worth thousands or even millions of dollars over your lifetime.
-Here are three really good ones.
+When it comes to your finances, we understand that the stakes are a lot higher, and the right money hacks can be worth thousands or even millions of dollars over your lifetime.
+Here are three really good ones you should try:

 If the world of personal finance was a high school cafeteria, insurance would be sitting alone.
 It’s so responsible and well-meaning, but nobody pays attention to it.
 It’s time to stop hurting insurance’s feelings and pause to understand why it’s so valuable.